Cohen-Macaulayness of absolute integral closures: The geometric result

 factors over a finitely presented over $\overline{V}^\flat/d$-module for $i < n$.
 Then for any $Y \in \mathcal{P}_X^{ss}$ and any $c \geq 1$, there is some $Y' \to Y$ in $\mathcal{P}_X^{ss}$ such that

 factors over a finitely presented $\overline{V}^\flat$-module for $i < n$. \end{lemma}

-\begin{proof} Let us first informally explain the (extremely simple) strategy: we filter $\Prism_Y/(p,d^c)$ in terms of $c$ copies of $\Prism_Y/(p,d)$, use Theorem~\ref{IndObjectPairs} (1) to pass from the assumption on $\mathcal{O}_Y/p$ to one on $\Prism_Y/(p,d)$, and iterate the construction finitely many times to obtain the desired conclusion.
-However, since we need to restrict attention to local cohomology groups except those in the top degree, one must confront the non-noetherianness of the situation, which adds technical complexity to the argument below.
+\begin{proof} Let us first informally explain the (simple) strategy: we filter $\Prism_Y/(p,d^c)$ by $c$ copies of $\Prism_Y/(p,d)$, use Theorem~\ref{IndObjectPairs} (1) to pass from the assumption on $\mathcal{O}_Y/p$ to one on $\Prism_Y/(p,d)$, and iterate the construction finitely many times to obtain the desired conclusion.
+However, since we need to restrict attention to local cohomology outside the top degree, one must confront the non-noetherianness of the situation, which adds technical complexity to the argument below.

 By Theorem~\ref{IndObjectPairs} (2), it is enough to prove the analogous statement for the non-logarithmic derived prismatic complexes $\Prism_Y^n$ instead of the logarithmic ones\footnote{The reason we switch to non-logarithmic derived prismatic complexes is that one step of the proof requires us to descend from $A_{\inf}$ to an imperfect (Breuil-Kisin) prism to access noetherianness, but the logarithmic theory in \cite{CesnavicusKoshikawa} only works over (some) perfect prisms.
 The paper \cite{KoshikawaLogPrisms}, which appeared while the current paper was being prepared, gives a definition of logarithmic prismatic cohomology over a Breuil-Kisin prism with suitable base change properties.
 It is likely that by using the theory in \cite{KoshikawaLogPrisms} one could run the entire argument using log prismatic cohomology, thus avoiding Theorem~\ref{IndObjectPairs} (2).}.
 As the map $\{\mathcal{O}_Y/p\}_{Y \in \mathcal{P}_X^{ss}} \to \{\Prism^n_Y/(d,p)\}_{Y \in \mathcal{P}_X^{ss}}$ is an isomorphism of ind-objects (Theorem~\ref{IndObjectPairs} (1) and (2)), we learn that for any $Y \in \mathcal{P}_X^{ss}$ there exist some $Y' \to Y$ in $\mathcal{P}_X^{ss}$ such that